Renters' Rights Act 2025, Phase 1 commencement

 England · Wales · HMO licensing

-What is an HMO? — HMO Definition UK 2026
+What is an HMO?, HMO Definition UK 2026

 When is a rented property an HMO?
 The legal definition of a House in Multiple Occupation, how it affects licensing, planning, and management regulations.
 Full landlord guide 2026.

-7 min readUpdated 9 May 2026HMOLicensingLandlord Responsibilities
+7 min readUpdated 9 May 2026Last reviewed: 17 May 2026HMOLicensingLandlord Responsibilities

 A House in Multiple Occupation (HMO) is a specific legal category of rented property under the Housing Act 2004.
 Whether your property is an HMO determines whether mandatory or additional licensing applies, which management regulations govern you, and whether you need planning permission.
 Misidentifying an HMO is a common and costly mistake.